 At the center of most, if not all, shareholder disputes is the issue of the fair value of the subject entity.
-Fair value, as defined by the Chancery Court, is exclusive of any element of value arising from the accomplishment or expectation of the merger or consolidation . . .
-In determining such fair value, the Court shall take into account all relevant factors.
+According to the Chancery Court's definition, fair value is "exclusive of any element of value arising from the accomplishment or expectation of the merger or consolidation....In determining such fair value, the Court shall take into account all relevant factors."

-For shareholder disputes arising from a transaction, however, the opposing sides tend to take a step back and instead focus on the appropriate standard of value to use when valuing the target (subject) entity: investment value or fair value.
+For shareholder disputes arising from a transaction, however, the opposing sides tend to take a step back and focus instead on choosing which is the most appropriate standard of value to use when valuing the target (subject) entity: investment value or fair value.

-As defined in the American Society of Appraisers business valuation standards, investment value is:

-The value to a particular investor based on individual investment requirements and expectations.
+As defined in the American Society of Appraisers Business Valuation Standards, investment value is "the value to a particular investor based on individual investment requirements and expectations."

 When valuing the target entity from an investment value standard, one should examine all of the economic benefits the target entity has to offer from the specific perspective of the unique buyer.
-When valuing the target entity from a fair value standard, one would ignore this synergistic value since it would not be readily available to a hypothetical willing buyer in the market.
+When valuing the target entity from a fair value standard, one would ignore this synergistic value, since it would not be readily available to a hypothetical willing buyer in the market.

-It is important to note that synergistic value to a potential buyer of a target entity is the unique economic benefits that the specific buyer would derive upon acquisition, such as increased economies of scale, increased market power, or increased financial standing (i.e., a higher credit rating or a larger pool of investors).
+It is important to note that synergistic value to a potential buyer of a target entity is the unique economic benefits that the specific buyer would derive upon acquisition, such as increased economies of scale, increased market power, or increased financial standing (e.g., a higher credit rating or larger pool of investors).

 Synergistic value does not include the value derived from ownership control of the target entity.
-When it comes to ownership control value and synergistic value, the former would be considered under both of the aforementioned standards of value, but the latter would typically only be considered under the investment value standard of value.
+When it comes to ownership control value and synergistic value, the former would be considered under both of the aforementioned standards of value, but the latter would typically only be considered under the investment value standard.

 In BTR Dunlop Holdings, Inc. v.
-Commissioner ("Dunlop"), the U.S. Tax Court ruled, among other things, that a valuation analyst must look at the pool of potential buyers when determining the fair market value of a target entity.
+Commissioner, the U.S. Tax Court ruled, among other things, that a valuation analyst must look at the pool of potential buyers when determining the fair market value of a target entity.

 With respect to Dunlop, there were six potential buyers, all of whom had a synergistic incentive to acquire the target entity.
-Therefore, based on the synergistic pool of potential buyers, the Tax Court ruled that a hypothetical willing and able buyer would enjoy the benefits of synergistic value upon acquisition.
-This indicates that, when it comes to valuing a target entity, a valuation analyst must first examine and understand the market of potential buyers.
+Based on the synergistic pool of potential buyers, therefore, the Tax Court ruled that a hypothetical willing and able buyer would enjoy the benefits of synergistic value upon acquisition.
+This indicates that, when it comes to valuing a target entity, a